jhu-sheridan-libraries/ui-oriole-patron/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+To deploy to the test server, for example, remove all files from `oriole-test:/opt/ui_patron`, and then copy the content in `build` to `oriole-test:/opt/ui_patron`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn run storybook`